opnfv/fuel/docs/build-instruction.rst

   don't already have one), create one with ssh-keygen

 - Add your generated public key in OPNFV Gerrit <https://gerrit.opnfv.org/>
-  (this requires a linuxfoundation account, create one if you do not already have one)
+  (this requires a Linux foundation account, create one if you do not already have one)

 - Select "SSH Public Keys" to the left and then "Add Key" and paste